monome/docs/crow/reference3.md

 hztovolts(freq [, reference]) -- convert a frequency to a voltage -- default reference is middle-C == 0V
   -- (optional) reference is the frequency that will be referenced as 0V

-quote(...) -- returns a string-representation of it's arguments -- the string is a reconstructed lua chunk, that can be loaded as lua -- primarily useful for sending lua tables to a USB host
 ```